 After completing medical training, orthopedists can become board certified.
 They must pass an exam from a certifying organization, like the American Board of Orthopaedic Surgery or the American Osteopathic Board of Orthopedic Surgery.
 Orthopedists must continue to advance their knowledge through regular continuing medical education courses.

-You should see an orthopedist if you experience symptoms of a musculoskeletal condition.
+You should see an orthopedic surgeon (orthopedist) if you experience symptoms of a musculoskeletal condition.
 These include:

 First appointments often include:

-Some conditions need additional imaging, such as a CT scan or MRI for more in-depth views of the painful area.
+Some conditions need additional imaging, like a CT scan or MRI for more in-depth views of the painful area.
 For these conditions, you might not receive a diagnosis or treatment plan on your first visit.
 Your orthopedist will recommend therapies to reduce symptoms until you receive a diagnosis.

 Orthopedic surgeons specialize in nonsurgical and surgical techniques.
 For certain types of orthopedic trauma or congenital conditions, surgery is often the first line of treatment.